mapbiomas/training/3_mapbiomas_methodologies/1_lulc_general_map/2_create_stable_map/README.md

 ## 2. Load Data and Initialize Classifier

-Load the mosaics and prepare the Random Forest classifier with default parameters.
+Load the mosaics, the classification regions and prepare the Random Forest classifier with default parameters.

 ```javascript
 // Load Classification Regions